m-cat/safe_client_libs-wiki/Building-Client-Libs.md

 To build one of the libraries, first navigate to its directory: this will be either `safe_core`, `safe_authenticator`, or `safe_app`.

-To build the library in debug mode, simply use the command:
+To build the library simply use the command:

 ```
 cargo build --release